Guide to Life Insurance if You’re Overweight

 Can you get life insurance if you're overweight?

 Yes, you can get life insurance if you’re overweight.
-While insurance can be more complex for overweight individuals and obese people, it’s rare for someone to be declined a policy purely as a result of their weight.
+While insurance can be more complex for overweight individuals and obese people, it’s rare for someone to be declined a policy purely as a result of their body fat.

-If you do not have any health conditions related to being overweight, you have a great shot at getting life insurance.
+If you do not have any health conditions related to being overweight, you have a great shot at getting life insurance with standard rates or near-standard rates.

 Weight limits for life insurance coverage depend on the company: